Jenny Thomann-Koller: Life

-Career
+Women studying medicine in Switzerland

-Jenny Koller pursued her unusual educational and career path together with three other Zurich women.
+Jenny Koller pursued her unusual educational and career path together with three other Zürich women.
 Together they attended the Lehrerinnenseminar.
-From 1887-1892 they studied medicine at the University of Zurich, obtaining their medical degrees by passing the Staatsprüfung (state exam).
+From 1887 to 1892 they studied medicine at the University of Zurich, obtaining their medical degrees by passing the Staatsprüfung (state exam).
 Soon after, they earned their doctorates with Inaugural Dissertations and were promoted to Dr. med.
 Their friendship endured throughout their lifetimes.
-Three of them, Jenny Koller (after 1901 Thomann-Koller), Ida Schmid (after 1896 Hilfiker-Schmid), and Pauline Gottschall, established private practices in Zurich, which they maintained for over thirty years.
-The fourth, Josephine Zürcher (after 1899 Fallscheer-Zürcher), spent three decades as a physician in the Middle East, often in association with missionary hospitals and attending to the victims of the 1895 Armenian massacres.
+The three of them, Jenny Koller (after 1901 Thomann-Koller), Ida Schmid (after 1896 Hilfiker-Schmid), and Pauline Gottschall, established private practices in Zürich, which they maintained for over thirty years.
+The fourth, Josephina Theresia Zürcher (after 1899 Dr. Fallscheer-Zürcher), spent three decades as a physician in the Middle East, often in association with missionary hospitals and attending to the victims of the 1895 Armenian massacres.
 In addition to their remarkable careers, they published scientific articles and, although their positions as women physicians were neither secure nor privileged, they took a stand against the then widely accepted theory of degeneration, the rigid psychiatric categorization of mental illness, and the theory and practice of eugenics.